JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 This creates both the ECS task and IAM role it needs.

-You'll notice that there's a `runtime_platform` section in the ECS Task resource - if you're building your Docker container on an ARM64 machine like an Apple Silicon Mac, you'll need this section.
+You'll notice there is a `runtime_platform` section in the ECS Task resource - if you're building your Docker container on an ARM64 machine like an Apple Silicon Mac, you'll need this section.
 If not, you'll need to remove it!

 Run `terraform apply` to create this task definition.